coursera1/getdata-008/CodeBook.md

 Each record contains the following variables:

 * SetName:  describes if the subject is from the "training" or "test" group
-* SubjectID: the id of the subject
+* SubjectID: the id of the subject (between 1 and 30)
-* ActivityName: the name of the activity the subject is performing
+* ActivityName: the name of the activity the subject is performing (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)
 * A 86-feature vector with the mean and standard deviation of time and frequency domain variables.
 They were selected by matching all variables names with "mean" or "std" (case insensitive match).
+Features are normalized and bounded within [-1,1]

 ## Names of the feature vector variables
 1. tBodyAcc-mean()-X